Empowering Individuals Through Peer-Recovery Support Services In the Criminal Justice System

 We facilitate Recovery Capital groups twice weekly in Strafford, Carroll, Coos, Grafton, and Cheshire counties, and once weekly in Rockingham County.
 These groups focus on reducing barriers to recovery, building community, and fostering peer relationships among participants.
 SOS also provides one-on-one peer support to currently incarcerated individuals in Carroll and Coos counties through scheduled phone calls.
 For those in rural areas or without local access to services, our Tele-Recovery program offers secure, web-based one-on-one support via video, phone, chat, or messaging.
 Participants only need a smartphone to connect.

 Our staff help clients develop recovery plans and navigate essential connections to meetings, housing, employment, treatment, behavioral health services, and more.
 Each week, Peer-Strength staff are available near probation and parole offices for in-person check-ins.
 Officers often refer participants directly to SOS for crisis navigation and wellness-based recovery coaching, and many individuals now self-refer after hearing about the program’s impact.
-Our coaches also collaborate closely with drug court case managers and attend court proceedings weekly to provide continued peer support and advocacy.
+Our staff also collaborate closely with recovery court case managers and attend court proceedings weekly to provide continued peer support and advocacy.

 SOS leadership actively participates in task forces with the National Center for State Courts and contributes to ECHO-based training for superior and district court judges across New Hampshire.
 These trainings aim to reduce stigma and increase understanding of substance use disorders within the justice system.